poenmasem/GetPrivacy/README.md

 - https://privacytools.io/providers/vpn/

 ### Antivirus
 You do not need paid anti-viruses, nor is it recommended to pirate any paid anti-viruses.
 Even, you don't need an Anti-Virus if you browse the internet safely, and get files only from trusted people. **Common sense is better than using an AV**.
 Install [PrivacyTools.io's Recommended Browser Add-ons](#add-ons) for additional protection while browsing the internet.
-Use [File Encryption tools](#file-encryption), [Biltudas1 undelete folder](https://github.com/BiltuDas1/) tool to prevent damage to important files due to any virus, etc.. attacks.

 * [The Case Against Anti-Virus Software](https://wiki.ameliorated.info/doku.php?id=antivirus) - AME Wiki
 * [r/techsupport's guide on malware removal](https://www.reddit.com/r/techsupport/comments/33evdi/suggested_reading_official_malware_removal_guide/) - Reddit thread